Sanctuary Records: History

 The company partly blamed the loss increase on record release delays, while announcing, in early 2006, a £110m rescue deal.
-These events, plus pressure from the UK financial and business leaders led to Smallwood becoming merely a general manager of the company, Taylor becoming Chief Executive and former British Airways chief executive Bob Ayling being installed as the new Chairman.
+These events, plus pressure from the UK financial and business leaders, led to Smallwood becoming merely a general manager of the company, Taylor becoming Chief Executive and former British Airways chief executive Bob Ayling being installed as the new chairman.
 On 26 May 2006, Ayling dismissed Taylor, following a review of accounting practices prompted by inquiries from the Financial Reporting Review Panel.
 The board's publicly stated reason for the dismissal was "that certain of the prior year adjustments made in the 2005 accounts should have been presented as a correction of fundamental errors and not as changes in accounting policy".
 Taylor was replaced by Frank Presland, the chief executive of Sanctuary-owned Twenty-First Artists Management.

 In July 2006, it was reported that MAMA, the management group behind the Kaiser Chiefs and Franz Ferdinand and headed by Mean Fiddler chief Dean James, had bid for the group.
 This proved unsuccessful, further depressing the share value of the company.
 In late 2006, Rod Smallwood left the company, taking with him Iron Maiden's management interests.

-In April 2007, Billboard reported that Sanctuary Records would cease to exist as a new release label in the US that summer, though catalog, licensing, and new media operations would continue.
+In April 2007, Billboard reported that Sanctuary Records would cease to exist as a new release label in the US that summer, though catalogue, licensing, and new media operations would continue.
 On 15 June 2007 Universal Music Group announced it had reached an agreement to buy Sanctuary Records for £44.5 million.
 The agreement was completed in October 2007.
 By December 2007, it appeared that the Sanctuary name had begun to be phased out, with both Morrissey and Robert Plant being transferred to the Universal-owned Decca Music Group and Iron Maiden to Universal Music Enterprises (with distribution by Sony Music Entertainment, a successor to Sanctuary and Columbia's distribution partnership for the band's releases) for future releases.

 On 21 September 2012, regulators approved Universal Music Group's planned acquisition of EMI from Citibank for £1.2 billion.
 However, due to conditions imposed by the European Commission, UMG was required to sell Sanctuary.
-It was one of the three units of Universal Music, never fully owned by EMI, that were forced to be sold; other such units were Vivendi Entertainment and V2 Records.
+It was one of the two units of Universal Music, never fully owned by EMI, that were forced to be sold; the other unit was V2 Records.
 BMG Rights Management acquired Sanctuary for over €46 million.
 In June 2013, BMG agreed to have INgrooves distribute the label's catalogue in North America, while the PIAS Group would handle international rights; however, Black Sabbath's catalogue remained at Universal until March 2014, when BMG took over the band's distribution.
 In March 2017, BMG transferred the distribution rights of select Sanctuary artists to Warner Music Group's ADA division.

+In 2023, BMG signed a new distribution deal with Universal Music Group, Sanctuary's previous owner.